 III.
 Funding Criteria

 a.
 Educational Programs

-- The President of the MD/DC Chapter may receive a full SOHN congress registration fee grant per calendar year (January to December).
+- The President of the MD/DC Chapter may receive a full SOHN congress registration fee grant per the calendar year (January to December).

-- A member may wait to be reimbursed for conference if they plan on attending several conferences in one year.
+- A member may wait to be reimbursed for the conference if they plan on attending several conferences in one year.
 This may not exceed $350.00.

 b.
 Specialty Certification